SysKitTeam/docs-point/installation-and-configuration/enable-permissions-review.md

 ---
 description: >-
-  This article explains how to Enable Automated Permissions Review in SysKit Point.
+  This article explains how to enable and  configure the Automated Permissions Review in SysKit Point.
 ---

 # Enable Automated Permissions Review

-For allowing the Automated Permissions Review process in your environment, first, you need to configure e-mail settings and enable collaborators.
+To use the advantages of Automated Permissions Review, first, you need to enable it and configure the settings in SysKit Point.

 {% hint style="warning" %}
+**Please note!**
-**Please note!** Only users that are assigned **SysKit Point Admins role** can see and adjust Settings in the SysKit Point application.
+Only users assigned to the **SysKit Point Admin** role can access and configure Settings in SysKit Point.
 {% endhint %}

 Go to **Settings** &gt; **Governance** &gt; **Permissions Review** screen.

+The permission review is depending on two additional components that you need to set up:
+* **E-mail**, and
+* **SysKit Point Collaborators** role
+Initially, you may find the Permissions Review settings screen displaying the following warnings:

 ![Settings - Permissions Review screen](../.gitbook/assets/enable-automated-permissions-review_permissions-review-settings-screen%20%281%29.png)

-You can perform this by clicking on tiles in the section **Additional Actions Required**.
-This action will redirect you to the appropriate settings screen.
+Clicking the tiles in the **Additional Actions Required** section redirects to the appropriate settings screen.

+## **E-mail Settings**

+As a part of the automated permissions review process, e-mails are sent to SysKit Point Admin and SysKit Point Collaborator users.
+For SysKit Point to be able to send e-mails, you need to configure the sending method. **Exchange Online** and **SMTP**\(Simple Mail Transfer Protocol\) options are available.

-{% hint style="info" %}
+{% hint style="warning" %}
-**Hint!** You can also access these settings screens from the navigation menu.
+**Please Note!**
+E-mail address set up in this section will appear in the **Sent from** field of all e-mails sent from SysKit Point
 {% endhint %}

-## **E-mail settings**

-It is necessary to define e-mail so that your colleagues are aware of why and from who they are receiving e-mail from SysKit Point.

-There are two methods to choose from - **Exchange Online** and **Simple Mail Transfer Protocol \(SMTP\)**.

-### Exchange Online settings
+### Exchange Online Settings

-If you select Exchange Online method, you only **have to enter a valid e-mail address**.
-All e-mails regarding the Permissions Review will be sent from this address.

-Option for saving e-mails that are sent from the defined e-mail account in the Sent folder is turned on by default.
-It means that every e-mail which was sent concerning the Permissions Review can be found in the **Sent folder** in the mailbox.
+{% hint style="warning" %}
+**Please Note!**
+Exchange Online has the sending limit of 10000 e-mails per day.
+{% endhint %}

+The Exchange Online method enables you to use an existing Exchange account in your Office 365 tenant to send e-mails from SysKit Point.
+To do so, enter a valid e-mail address in the **Sent from** field.
+By default, the **Save to sent items folder** option is turned on, meaning that all e-mails sent from SysKit Point will be stored in the **Sent** mailbox folder of the entered Exchange account.

 ![Exchange Online e-mail Settings screen](../.gitbook/assets/enable-automated-permissions-review_exchange-online-e-mail-settings-screen.png)

-If you would like **to turn off** this option, **uncheck** it next to the title.

-After entering an e-mail address, click anywhere on white space on the screen and then Save button.

-A new dialog will open asking you to save anyway, or to send a test e-mail to check if everything works properly.

-If you choose to send a **test e-mail**, enter one address in the new dialog that appears, and after a few minutes, check if you received an e-mail in that account.

-You should receive an e-mail like the one in the picture below.
+Click the **Send test e-mail** button to check if the entered e-mail address is working properly.
+The **Sent test e-mail** dialog opens.
+Enter the e-mail address to which you want to send the test e-mail.
+After a moment, you should receive an e-mail like the one pictured below.

 ![Test e-mail](../.gitbook/assets/enable-automated-permissions-review_test-e-mail.png)

+Click the **Save** button to store your e-mail settings.

-### SMTP settings
+### SMTP Settings

-If you choose the **SMTP** as your sending e-mail method, you have to define standard properties, including outgoing server, port, e-mail, and whether is encrypted connection and authentication required.

-Also, you will have to provide a username and password.
+Select the **SMTP method** if you are using an **SMTP** server in your environment.
+Here, you can enter the SMTP properties - **Outgoing Server**, **Port**, **Sent from** e-mail - and choose whether to **Use Encrypted Connection (SSL)** and **Require Authentication**.
+If the later is turned on, you will have to provide a **Username** and **Password**.

 ![SMTP e-mail Settings screen](../.gitbook/assets/enable-automated-permissions-review_smtp-e-mail-settings-screen.png)

-After defining parameters, click the Save button.

-You can check if the environment is set up in the right way, by sending a **test e-mail**.
+You can check if the entered data is correct by **sending a test e-mail**.

+Click the **Save** button once you confirm that the test email was received.

 ## **Manage Access Settings**